MikaSukie/Orcat-Lang/README.md

 - ⚙️ Runtime and performance enhancements

 The syntax has been fully built and is being iterated on.
-Want to be part of the development journey?
+Want to be part of this?

 👉 **[Join the Discord!](https://discord.gg/zmnuz4h88x)**